kennypm/lua-primesieve/README.md

 # lua-primesieve
 ### Lua bindings for [primesieve](https://github.com/kimwalisch/primesieve/), a library for fast prime number generation
 I originally wrote this to faciliate some just intonation work in Pure Data without requiring a hard-coded prime limit.
 I don't need it for myself anymore but I sought to make it feature complete and analogous to the library's C++ API.
-Currently only supports Lua 5.4; 5.3 compatibility wouldn't take much.
-5.1 might be a little more involved since this code makes frequent use of the integer type.
+Currently supports Lua >= 5.3.
+5.1 compatibility is on the agenda.
 Pull requests welcome.

 ## Usage
 The primesieve [documentation](https://github.com/kimwalisch/primesieve/blob/master/doc/CPP_API.md) only outlines the following functions.
 There are more in the library that also have bindings here; their usage should be self-explanatory and can be found by reading the source.